 No matter the season, remember that this is a wild area in more ways than one.
 We have deep respect for our wildlife neighbours and encourage visitors to follow suit.
 Please make noise when riding, carry bear spray (and know how to use it) and ride with your canine pals leashed.
 If you’d like more info on recreating in the Rockies, please click here.

 Before, during or after Plaid Goat, sneak out to Kananaskis and stay at the foot of the trails in one of Alberta’s most spectacular gems.
-Not only will you enjoy the mellow vibe of K-Country, but the trails will knock your socks off.
-Be sure to book your stay with Pomeroy Kananaskis Mountain Lodge, which is a uniquely situated hotel and they love mountain bikers (therefore, we love them!).
+Not only will you enjoy the mellow vibe of K-Country, but the trails and views will knock your socks off.
+Be sure to book your stay with Pomeroy Kananaskis Mountain Lodge, which is a beautifully situated hotel who loves mountain bikers (therefore, we love them!).

-While in Kananaskis, check out Prairie View/Jewel Pass, Cox Hill, Jumpingpound Ridge or Baldy Pass and if you need riding supplies or other recommendations, Kananaskis Outfitters has got your back.
-They’ll have whatever you need; winter or summer.
+While in Kananaskis, check out Prairie View/Jewel Pass, Cox Hill, Jumpingpound Ridge or Baldy Pass and if you need riding supplies or other recommendations, Kananaskis Outfitters has got your back winter or summer.